Man standing and grasping his lower back in discomfort

 bird dog

-• Hold this position for a few seconds, focusing on maintaining stability and balance.
+• Hold this position for a few seconds, then lower back down to the starting position.

 7. Knee to chest